Immigrants & Immigration

 There are things that can disqualify a person from showing good moral character (GMC) temporarily.
 There are also things that permanently prevent someone from showing good moral character.

-A person does not have good moral character if, during the 5 years before their application is filed, they:
+A person does not have good moral character if, during the five years before their application is filed, they:

 - Are drunk frequently,